James Irwin: Early life and education

 At about the age of 12, he informed his mother about his desire to go to the Moon, letting her know that he might be the first person to do so (he ended up being the eighth).
-He graduated from East High School in Salt Lake City, Utah in 1947.
+He graduated from East High School in Salt Lake City, Utah, in 1947.
 He received a Bachelor of Science degree in naval science from the United States Naval Academy in 1951, and Master of Science degrees in aeronautical engineering and instrumentation engineering from the University of Michigan in 1957.

-He received initial flight training at Hondo Air Base and follow-up training at Reese Air Force Base, Texas.
+He received initial flight training at Hondo Air Base and follow-up training at Reese Air Force Base, near Hondo and Lubbock, Texas, respectively.
 He graduated from the Air Force Experimental Flight Test Pilot School (Class 60C) in 1961, and the Aerospace Research Pilot School in 1963 (Class IV).
 Prior to joining NASA, he was chief of the Advanced Requirements Branch at Headquarters Air Defense Command.
-During his time in the United States Air Force he received the Air Force Distinguished Service Medal and two Air Force Commendation Medals.
+During his time in the United States Air Force, he received the Air Force Distinguished Service Medal and two Air Force Commendation Medals.
 He also received an Air Force Outstanding Unit Award while with the 4750th Training Wing.

 Irwin was also a developmental test pilot for the Lockheed YF-12, the Mach 3 fighter-interceptor variant which preceded the SR-71 Blackbird.
 His first flight of that aircraft was on the day that one of his five children was born.

 In 1961, a student pilot that Irwin was training crashed the plane they were flying on a training mission.
 They both survived, but Irwin suffered compound fractures, amnesia, and nearly lost a leg.
 John Forrest, a U.S. Air Force orthopedic surgeon, was instrumental in preventing the amputation of Irwin's leg.

 During his military service, he accumulated more than 7,015 hours flying time, of which 5,300 hours were in jet aircraft.

 Personal life

 Irwin was raised in a Christian household but stopped actively practicing the religion at age 10.
 He became a devout born-again Christian after returning from space.
 He was a Young Earth Creationist.

 In 1952, Irwin married his first wife, who was a Catholic.
-The two had an unhappy marriage made worse by his devotion to his work.
-By his own account, the marriage failed after two years due to his poor, borderline cruel treatment of her, and he later stated that finding religion again made familial relationships much easier.
+The two had an unhappy marriage, worsened by his devotion to his work.
+By his own account, the marriage failed after two years due to his poor, borderline cruel treatment of her and he later stated that finding religion again made familial relationships much easier.

 In 1959, Irwin married his second wife, the former Mary Ellen Monroe (born 1938).
-They were married until his death.
+They were married for 32 years until his death in 1991.